nightbot/docs/commands/commands.md

 ### Variables

 Variables can be used within command responses.
 For a list of variables and examples of their use, check out the [Variables](https://docs.nightbot.tv/commands/variableslist) page.

+### Chat Commands

+On Twitch, Nightbot allows you to use the following chat commands in Nightbot responses:

+* `/me` - Calls attention to the message by italicizing it.
+* `/announce` - Calls attention to the message by highlighting it (with a gradient color).
+* `/announceblue` - Calls attention to the message by highlighting it blue.
+* `/announcegreen` - Calls attention to the message by highlighting it green.
+* `/announceorange` - Calls attention to the message by highlighting it orange.
+* `/announcepurple` - Calls attention to the message by highlighting it purple.

+On YouTube and Trovo, chat commands are not supported at this time.